Lithium hydride: Safety

 LiH reacts violently with water to give hydrogen gas and LiOH, which is caustic.
 Consequently, LiH dust can explode in humid air, or even in dry air due to static electricity.
 At concentrations of 5–55 mg/m^{3} in air the dust is extremely irritating to the mucous membranes and skin and may cause an allergic reaction.
 Because of the irritation, LiH is normally rejected rather than accumulated by the body.

 Some lithium salts, which can be produced in LiH reactions, are toxic.
 LiH fire should not be extinguished using carbon dioxide, carbon tetrachloride, or aqueous fire extinguishers; it should be smothered by covering with a metal object or graphite or dolomite powder.
 Sand is less suitable, as it can explode when mixed with burning LiH, especially if not dry.
 LiH is normally transported in oil, using containers made of ceramic, certain plastics or steel, and is handled in an atmosphere of dry argon or helium.
-Nitrogen can be used, but not at elevated temperatures, as it reacts with lithium.
+Whilst nitrogen can be used, it will react with lithium at elevated temperatures.
 LiH normally contains some metallic lithium, which corrodes steel or silica containers at elevated temperatures.